HOW DOES THE MAX CROWDFUND RISK RATING MODEL WORK?

 |50% - 55%||18|

-The Total Loan Coverage (TLC) is the sum of mortgage given and additional securities (personal or business guarantee) provided.
-Additional securities are required if coverage value of the object is less than the execution value of the property as determined in the valuation report of a recognised appraiser.
+The Total Loan Cover (TLC) is the sum of mortgage given and additional securities (personal or business guarantee) provided.
+Additional securities are required if the cover value of the object is less than the execution value of the property as determined in the valuation report of a recognised appraiser.
 The TLC value is expressed as the so-called TLC ratio.